teleprint-me/genesis/README.md

         poetry shell
         ```

-    The above commands install the necessary Python packages for Genesis using Poetry, a Python dependency management tool.
+    This will set up a virtual environment and install the necessary Python packages for Genesis.

-4. Install the ImGui library:
+3. Install the ImGui library:

     -   If you are using submodules, ensure that the ImGui submodule is properly initialized and updated in your project.
 If it is not, run the following command to initialize and update the submodules:

         ```sh
         git submodule update --init
         ```

     -   Once the submodules are initialized and updated, you can proceed to build and install the ImGui library according to the instructions provided in the submodule's documentation.

         It is recommended to refer to the specific ImGui submodule's documentation for detailed instructions on building and installing the library.